ivanceras/blob-uuid/README.md

 Convert Uuid to a url friendly 22 character string blob

-For the purpose of using in a unique url, but still shorted than the 36 character stringified uuid
+This is useful for url links to a unique record,  and is shorter than the 36 character stringified uuid.

 ### Example usage